digital-cargo/good-practice-truck-preadvice/README.md

 and the [ONE Record core code lists ontology](https://onerecord.iata.org/ns/coreCodeLists).
 For clarity, class inheritance and unused data properties are excluded, and only required properties and relationships are visualized in the following.

-The following class diagram shows the LogisticsObject data classes used and their relationships to the LogisticsEvent data class in the context of ShipmentTracking.
+The following class diagram shows the LogisticsObject data classes used and their relationships in the context of TruckPreAdvice.

 ```mermaid
 sequenceDiagram